abernal30/mypweb/book/04-Clasification-with-Logit.md

 # Machine learning with market direction prediction: Logit {#logit}

-Today we will cover machine learning with market direction prediction.
+This chapter covers machine learning with market direction prediction.
 In particular, we will forecast the market moves either upward or downward.

 A logistic regression (Logit) and Linear Discriminant Analysis (LDA) models help us to fit a model using binary behavior (up or down)  and forecast market direction.
 Logistic regression.